Registration is FULL for 2023! To have your name placed on a waiting list, please contact Nicole at nicole@bonmacr2l.ca

 Craig MacDonald

-Following high school, Craig attended Harvard University for 2 years (‘95-’97), where he played both golf and hockey while studying economics.
-Next, Craig played for Canada’s National Team in ‘97-’98 and was a key member of the Spengler Cup winning team in 1997.
-That year, Craig turned pro signing a contract with the Carolina Hurricanes of the NHL, after being drafted 88th overall in the 1996 draft by the Carolina predecessors, the Hartford Whalers.
+Following high school, Craig attended Harvard University for 2 years (‘95-’97), playing both golf & hockey while studying economics.
+He was a member of Canada’s National Team in ‘97-’98 and was a key piece of the Spengler Cup winning team in 1997.
+Craig was drafter 88th overall in the ’96 draft by the Hartford Whalers, ultimately going pro in 1997 after signing a contract with the Carolina Hurricanes.

-As a pro, Craig has seen action in the American Hockey League as well as the International League.
-As an NHL’er, he played with Carolina from 1998-2003, including the “Canes” improbable run to the Stanley Cup finals in 2002.
-In the 2003-2004 season, Craig skated with both the Florida Panthers and the Boston Bruins.
-In 2004-2005, he played for the Lowell Lock Monsters of the AHL.
-The 2005-2006 season saw Craig as a member of the Calgary Flames.
-In 2006-2007, Craig was a member of the Chicago Blackhawks, splitting his time between Chicago and Norfolk.
-In 2007-2008, Craig played 65 games with the Tampa Bay Lightning.
-He was a Bill Masterton award nominee in 2008.
-This award is given to the NHL player who best exemplifies qualities of perseverance, sportsmanship and dedication to hockey.
-In 2008-2009, Craig was a member of the Columbus Blue Jackets organization spending time in both Columbus and Syracuse.
-From 2009-2013, Craig played in the German
+As a pro, Craig has seen action in the AHL as well as on international ice.
+As an NHL’er, he played with Carolina from 1998-2003, including the ‘Canes improbable run to the Stanley Cup finals in 2002.
+He split 2003-04 season with the Florida Panthers & Boston Bruins, 2004-05 with the Lowell Lock Monsters of the AHL, and 2005-06 with the Calgary Flames.
+In 2006-07 Craig joined the Blackhawks organization, splitting time between Chicago and Norfolk.
+He laced up for 65 games with the Tampa Bay Lightning in ’07-’08 and earned a nomination for the Bill Masterton Award, given to the NHL player who best exemplifies qualities of perseverance, sportsmanship and dedication to hockey.
+In 2008-09 he spent time with the Columbus Blue Jackets & Syracuse Crunch.
+From 2009-13, Craig played in the DEL for both the Dusseldorf Metro Stars and the Adler Mannheim Eagles.